WokLibCodeClub/Hello-Python/step1/step1.md

 You might notice that the last sum  - the division sum - prints the answer slightly differently to the others as it prints a decimal point and a zero after the answer.

-Python has *two* types of number objects - whole numbers, called *integers*, which don't have any decimal values, and decimal numbers, called *floating point numbers* which have decimals.
+Python has different types of number objects and the two main types are whole numbers, called *integers*, which don't have any decimal values, and decimal numbers, called *floating point numbers* which have decimals.
 When Python does a division sum it *always* gives the answer as a decimal number, not a whole number.

 You can do some things with integers that you can't do with decimal numbers, and vice versa.